Photo courtesy Evgenia Levin / Bernardinai.lt

 Photo courtesy Nijole Gavelienė

 The Lithuanian master of the macabre, Ričardas Gavelis (1950-2002) is best known for his novel Vilnius Poker, first published in English by Open Letter in 2009, and included in the list of Best Translated Books for that year.
 Gavelis's works include seven novels, five short story collections, and several plays and film scenarios; his work has been translated into English, French, Swedish, Polish and German.
-Read an extract from our forthcoming translation of his last novel The Life of Sun-Tzu in the Sacred City of Vilnius here.
+Read an extract from his most recently translated novel, The Life of Sun-Tzu in the Sacred City of Vilnius, here.

 Jurgis Kunčinas (1947-2002) was born in Alytus, Lithuania and studied German at Vilnius University.
 An extremely prolific writer and translator, Kunčinas wrote novels, short stories, plays, children’s stories, essays, satires and radio plays.
 He has won many awards and honors in Lithuania, including an award from the Lithuanian Writers Union for the best novel of the year for Tūla in 1993.
 His works have been translated into Russian, Italian, Latvian, Swedish, Estonian and German.
 Read an extract from Tūla here.